Back to results

 Recent investigations of its architecture have cast significant doubt on the published histories and we now look to redress that inaccuracy

 The church was the burial place of the Earls of Derby and other branches of the Stanley family until 1851.
-These range from the First Earl, responsible for securing victory for Henry Tudor at Bosworth, to the Seventh Earl, beheaded at Bolton by Cromwell's forces and returned to the family vault here in two coffins!
+The First Earl was responsible for securing victory for Henry Tudor at Bosworth; the Seventh Earl was beheaded at Bolton by Cromwell's forces and returned to the family vault here in two coffins!
 As such, it was significant in both the Wars of the Roses and the English Civil War.
-Recent architectural investigations have posed more questions than they have answered.
+Much of the church's early history has been speculative.

 We now seek to roll out the visitor experience to as wide an audience as possible, enabling the public to make sense of the hidden gem which has been sitting in plain sight and, in doing so, seeking to secure the future of this wonderful piece of national history for generations to come!